First Feature of His Religion

 What the fortresses refer to is not divulged, yet we may suppose that they speak of places set aside for occult practices, which demons will strongly defend from interference by good angels.

 The oracle reveals that the Antichrist will award wealth and power only to those who are willing to acknowledge Satan.
 Since the description of the Antichrist’s religion precedes the account of his conquests, we infer that his worship of Satan will begin early in his career, before he grabs power over three kingdoms.
 But whether his alliance with diabolical power will be public knowledge then, we cannot tell.
 It is likely that until the world acclaims him as ruler, he will hide his Satanism from all but his closest confederates.
+But eventually he will not only acknowledge his Satanism; he will sponsor Satan worship throughout the world.
+Scripture confirms that many during the Tribulation will worship the dragon who gives power to the beast (Rev. 13:4).

 Fifth Feature of His Religion